IR side of bounds on Theories with Spontaneously Broken Lorentz Symmetry: IR kinematics and the acoustic metric

 In light of this, Eq.~\eqref{eq:paral} can be rephrased as the parallel transport of energy-momentum along the $N^\mu$ geodesic, $N^\mu \bar{\nabla}_\mu p_\nu = 0 $.
-Physically, the ray vector $N^\mu$ tracks the flow of energy-momentum $p_\mu$.
-It is also useful to use the definition of $N^\mu$ to rewrite the EoM as
+Physically, the acoustic vector $N^\mu$ tracks the flow of energy-momentum $p_\mu$.
+Note that, by definition of $N^\mu$, the EoM can be rewritten as

-In conclusion, the gapless EoM implies that the contravariant vector $N^\mu$ follows null geodesics of $S_{\mu\nu}$.
-This defines the trajectories, a.k.a ``rays", describing propagation of the wavefronts in the geometric optics approximation,
+In conclusion, the equations of motion in the gapless and dispersionless case imply that the acoustic vector $N^\mu$ follows null geodesics of $S_{\mu\nu}$.
+This defines the trajectories, also known as ``rays", describing propagation of the wavefronts in the geometric optics approximation: